iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ny.health.proximity___1.1.0/report.md

 > App does not work.
 Never alerted to exposure , when I know for a fact I was exposed<br> :date: __2020-12-19 03:59:01__

 > I just get an error to check my network connection (which is fully functional), and it won't finish setup.
 I've tried downloading and installing multiple times over a couple months.
 Oh well.<br> :date: __2020-12-17 20:29:34__

-> Says my Bluetooth is off, but it is on (following the link to settings changes nothing) and the only other option is to turn it off.
-I have no idea how this app works because I was under the impression it was working this whole time and can't turn Bluetooth on when it already is on.
-BT works fine for my headphones its weird that this app says its not on.<br> :date: __2020-12-16 03:10:55__

-> Reported false positive exposure on day I quarantined at home alone all day.
-No option in app or hotline to report false exposure notice.<br> :date: __2020-12-16 02:55:52__

-> I been around people who had covid and they have this app and everything but not showed that people i was around had it.
-But i will say that i am lucky that i have got it yet.
-I have been around 6 people so far that had it or has it.
-Time to get rid of this app.
-I dont need to track hie many people have it in my county.
-Thats all this app is really good for is to see the status of the covid in your county.<br> :date: __2020-12-15 03:31:49__

-> Trash, pointless, fear-mongering nonsense.
-Put your money towards helping all of the small businesses you are killing instead of monitoring your residents.<br> :date: __2020-12-13 14:54:50__

-> I'm curious on how anyone could defend this app when it violate HIPAA laws.
-If you go into a doctor's office and the secretary shows you her screen with someone else's name on the computer that's actually a violation of HIPAA laws so how is this not face it this app is illegal and should be removed as soon as possible or should be prosecuted to the full extent of the law<br> :date: __2020-12-12 16:04:00__